Cofounder vs Polsia

 +

-Cofounder can take on large parts of engineering, operations, sales, and marketing work, but it is best understood as an AI company operating system.
-It gives founders leverage, departmental coordination, and review paths rather than removing the need for founder judgment.
+It takes on large parts of engineering, ops, sales, and marketing, but it's best understood as an AI company operating system - leverage and coordination, not a replacement for founder judgment.

-Ready to run your company with agents you can see, steer, and graduate?
+Run your company with agents you can see and steer.

-Start with Cofounder when you want an AI operating system for the company, not one loop trying to hold every department, page, flow, and tradeoff at once.
+Start with Cofounder when you want an operating system for the company - not one loop trying to hold every department, page, and tradeoff at once.